Post Summary: Things To See On Going To The Sun Road in Glacier National Park, Montana

 The underbrush was growing in quickly, and the lack of trees actually provided incredible views of the mountains across the lake.

-This trails leaving from this area are very sunny, so make sure to wear sunscreen and a hat to shade yourself on your hike!
+These trails leave from this area are very sunny, so make sure to wear sunscreen and a hat to shade yourself on your hike!

 Too warm?
 Go for a dip in the water!